andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

 Run (s :: t :: x :: xs) (f, cont) = Run (t :: x :: xs) cont . f
 ```

 The base case runs the single stage we have with the argument we're given.
-The inductive case run the remaining of the pipeline after running the current stage represented by the function `f`.
+The inductive case runs the remainder of the pipeline after running the current stage represented by the function `f`.

 We can test this idea by assuming we have functions `lex`, `parse`, `typecheck` and `codegen` like in the haskell example and see what happens: